Connecting People with Purpose

 Medical Exam Room

-Outreach Healthcare has a full exam room on-site at The Micah Center.
-Each Friday, Outreach Healthcare is at The Micah Center to provide medical services to center guests.
+Outreach Healthcare has a full exam room on-site at the Micah Center.
+Outreach Healthcare is at the Micah Center on Wednesday from 8:30-11:30 am to provide medical services to center guests.
 A general physician, nurse practitioner and two medical case managers provide preventative screenings, general checkups, medical treatment, disability applications, referrals for dental and vision care, and other support services at no charge.

 On-Site Mental Health/AODA